 - Environmental studies/science, or

-Established in 2011, FNIGC’s National Student Bursary is awarded annually to qualifying First Nations students.
-In addition to up to four $2,500 bursaries, each recipient also receives free registration (a $250 value) to The Fundamentals of OCAP®, FNIGC’s online training course that explores the First Nations principles of ownership, control, access, and possession as they relate to data sovereignty, information governance, and ethical research.
+Established in 2011, FNIGC’s National Student Bursary is awarded annually to qualifying First Nations post-secondary students.
+In addition to the $2,500 bursaries each recipient also receives free registration (a $250 value) to The Fundamentals of OCAP®, FNIGC’s online training course that explores the First Nations principles of ownership, control, access, and possession as they relate to data sovereignty, information governance, and ethical research.

-The FNIGC bursary program has awarded more than $44,000 to 23 First Nations post-secondary students across Canada over the course of its 11-year history.
-To learn more about FNIGC’s National Student Bursary program, and to apply, click here.
+The FNIGC bursary program has awarded more than $55,000 to 27 First Nations post-secondary students across Canada over the course of its 12-year history.
+To learn more about FNIGC’s National Student Bursary program including past winners and details on how to apply, visit FNIGC.ca.

 A First Nations non-profit organization operating with a special mandate from the Assembly of First Nations, FNIGC envisions that every First Nation will achieve data sovereignty in alignment with its distinct world view.